Covid 19 coronavirus: 13 new cases in community - Ashley Bloomfield

+Director general of health Ashley Bloomfield said one of the sisters had symptoms, which were put down to a pre-existing condition, but their daily health check had consisted of an "Are you okay?" question when it was meant to be a rigorous run-through of each symptom.

+Had that happened, they may have been tested in Auckland and their application for early leave may never have been granted.

-There are 13 new Covid cases in the community, director general of health Ashley Bloomfield says.
+13 new cases in the community

+The revelations come as director general of health Bloomfield announced today that there are 13 new Covid cases in the community.

 Twelve are linked to the current cluster and one remains under investigation but is believed to be linked.